-This is the privacy notice of [Member Name] (registration number: [xxxxxxx]) whose registered office is at [insert registered address] [and [if applicable, list other group companies if they are also controllers of the same information for the same purposes which are processed on the same legal bases] together] referred to as we, us or our in this privacy notice.
+This is the privacy notice of EIC Insurance Services Ltd, registration number:304813 whose registered office is at

+Unit 1b Tring Business Estate, Upper Icknield Way, Tring, Herts.
+HP23 4JX referred to as we, us or our in this privacy notice.

 This privacy notice sets out how we collect and process your personal data.
 This privacy notice also provides certain information that is legally required and lists your rights in relation to your personal data.